 In general, regulatory regimes have immediate effects that may be good, bad, or indifferent but the indirect effects in the market -effects on supply, on price, on innovation - are almost invariably negative, likely to grow disproportionally over time, almost always mitigate strongly against innovation and innovators, and are consequently almost always net negative in their longer term effects.

 Consider, as a seemingly simple example (requiring, in reality, book length exposition), the effects of regulation on the American car.
-The 1956 Chevrolet pickup truck was a cheap but terrible vehicle: utterly utilitarian, under powered and uncomfortable, but tough and well suited to its purpose in hauling small loads short distances.
+The 1956 Chevrolet pickup truck was a cheap but terrible vehicle: utterly utilitarian, under powered, uncomfortable, and dangerous on corners but tough and well suited to its purpose in hauling small loads short distances.
 American sedans like the 1956 Buick, in contrast, generally represented the state of the art in mass market vehicle design and were easy to drive for long distances largely because they were comfortable, powerful, and as reliable as the technology of the day allowed.

 Sixty years later, that situation has reversed with the light duty pickups now largely useless as trucks but transformed into the great family highway cruisers and RV or boat tow vehicles the 1950s sedans should have evolved into, while the sedans have become little more than 90s vehicle electronics embedded in 60s Japanese vehicle designs executed with least cost modern materials and manufacturing methods.
 What drove this reversal was regulation; and in particular the effect of the Carter/Obama fleet fuel economy standards has been to freeze sedan evolution into exactly the light weight Japanese horrors these designs were reviled as in the 1960s, while the light truck exemptions built into the standards allowed manufacturers to meet customer demand for better vehicles by transforming their SUV and light truck lines into thinly disguised family cars.